isbadawi/isbadawi.github.io/source/_posts/2014-04-23-the-compositional-nature-of-vim.markdown

 delete the entire block the cursor is in, or `<ir` to dedent its contents.

 One can also add new motions.
-For example, the [CamelCaseMotion][camelcasemotion] plugin defines camel-case analoguess of the `w`, `b`, and `e` motions, so that, for instance, you can jump to the start of the next word in a camel-cased identifier.
+For example, the [CamelCaseMotion][camelcasemotion] plugin defines camel-case analogues of the `w`, `b`, and `e` motions, so that, for instance, you can jump to the start of the next word in a camel-cased identifier.
 It also defines text objects analogous to `iw` and so on for camel-cased words.